teverett/Pragmatach/README.md

 * Automatic generation of project skeletons
 * Projects built via maven
 * Java as the core programming languge, rather than Groovy or Scala
-* Grails-like routing
+* Grails-like routing via annotations
-* FreeMarker as the templating langauge, rahter than GSP, JSP or Scala pages
+* FreeMarker as the templating langauge, rather than GSP, JSP or Scala pages
-* Simple configuration via annotations, rahter that XML
+* Simple configuration via annotations, rather that XML
 * JSON rather than XML

 Creating a test project